Pancreatic Cancer Screening

 Pancreatic cancer screening, in its currently available forms, is not recommended for the general population.
 The goal of any screening test is to safely, accurately and cost-effectively diagnose cancer at a stage at which no symptoms are present so that a patient can take appropriate actions to address the condition.
 Research into potential screening methods is ongoing, but as of yet, no testing modality has proven to be reliable enough in meeting these criteria to warrant its widespread use in patients who do not have any symptoms.

 With that said, pancreatic cancer screening is appropriate in certain cases.
-Specifically, screening might benefit patients who are at high risk for developing the condition, such as those with a family history of pancreatic or certain other cancers, or those who have chronic or hereditary pancreatitis.
+Specifically, screening might benefit patients who are at high risk for developing the condition, such as those with a strong family history of pancreatic or certain other cancers, or those who have chronic or hereditary pancreatitis.
+Here at Moffitt, we have a pancreatic cyst and high-risk clinic where we continue to follow these patients who may be at a heightened risk of developing pancreatic cancer.
 For such patients, one or more of the following diagnostic tests might be recommended:

 - Computed tomography (CT) scan – An imaging test that can reveal the presence of suspicious lesions